jackbandy/ethical-issues-in-computing-fall-2025-uic/out-of-class-exercises/03-speculative-fiction.md

 ## Part 2: Writing
 Now write the story!
-It must be at least two pages, double-spaced, with 12pt font.
+It must be longer than one page (i.e. at least two pages, although page two can be short), double-spaced, with 12pt font.
 The story will be graded for completion, as I am encouraging you to activate your imagination and enjoy the writing process.

 ## Part 3: Promotional Slide
 Finally, use [the templates in these slides](https://docs.google.com/presentation/d/1EznTXuwHykVb_PGJaNpEewgeQ3KMvRlvLSjepsB2BZc/edit?usp=sharing) to create a promotional slide for your episode.
 Specifically, be sure to (1) choose a title, (2) write a log line for the episode, and (3) take a photo that goes with the story you wrote.

 # Examples
 More topic ideas and examples available in [these slides from Casey Fiesler](https://docs.google.com/presentation/d/1fZah6nYpAhLtUMh1BRy3w1vCHk_-W7bxxv0LeuKZpT0/edit?usp=sharing)